CRTXScyNet/Hogwarts-roster/README.md

-Hogwarts School student information management application
+Hogwarts School student information management application.

 REST API web application based on Spring Boot.
 Maven was used for building.